sidibos/webhooks-processor/README.md

   - A single CSV loader is easier to test and debug because we are dealing with a single source and fewer components.
   - More complex patterns require more thorough testing and debugging since we must ensure that each loader behaves as expected.

+- **Performance vs. Maintainability:**
+ - The use of an object instead of an array to represent the webhook, because the Webhook class enforces type safety and validation.
+ - This might increase the reliability of the webhook processing.
+ - On the other hand, instantiating objects can be slightly more resource-intensive than using simple arrays, especially if we are processing a very large number of webhook entries.
+However, this overhead is typically negligible for most use cases.

-In summary, the decision comes down to the current requirements and expected future changes.
+In summary, the decision comes down to the requirements and expected future changes.